-- Submit an approved FAFSA and/or WASFA (Washington Application for State Financial Aid) and have family income at or below than 100% for WCG and/or 65% for the College Bound Scholarship. - · Be a Washington state resident. - Enroll in an eligible program. - Not have exceeded the maximum usage limit of five (5) full time years of WCG eligibility and/ or four (4) full time years of CBS eligibility. - Not owe a repayment to another student aid program. - 1.
+- Not owe a repayment to another student aid program.\ - 1.
 A student that enrolls at Paul Mitchell The School Federal Way fills out a Washington College Grant questionnaire with the information needed for the Financial Aid Office to determine whether they demonstrate Financial Need. - 2.
 Students sign a Washington College Grant "Conditions of Award" form, certifying that they meet the eligibility requirements. - 3.
 Students sign a Directive for Disbursement indicating whether they wish the disbursements to go to them or to the school for tuition. - 4.
 Once the student's award has been calculated a Washington College Grant Award Letter is generated for the student to sign. - 5.
 The Washington College Grant award is then used as part of the need based aid to determine the student's eligibility for Federal Direct Student Loans. - 6.
 The Financial Aid Administrator may limit the amount of WCG awarded if receipt of the grant in combination with other gift aid exceeds the COA budget used for packaging all other students.

-For College Bound Scholarship the application deadline is June 30 at the end of the student's 8th grade year.
-Students only need to sign up once.
+College Bound Scholarship

 To be eligible for a College Bound Scholarship, a student must have already met one of the requirements below: